Cecilia8989/WSAA-Project/README.md

 This project leverages the following technologies:

 - [HTML/CSS/JavaScript (1)](https://developer.mozilla.org/en-US/docs/Web): Used for the frontend development of the website.
-- [Python](https://www.python.org/ (2)): The backend of the website is developed using Python.
+- [Python (2)](https://www.python.org/): The backend of the website is developed using Python.
 The version that have been used is PYTHON 3.11.4
-- [Flask](https://flask.palletsprojects.com/ (3)): Flask, a lightweight WSGI web application framework, is utilized for building the web application.
+- [Flask (3)](https://flask.palletsprojects.com/): Flask, a lightweight WSGI web application framework, is utilized for building the web application.
-- [jQuery](https://jquery.com/ (4)): jQuery library is imported for simplifying AJAX calls and DOM manipulation.
+- [jQuery (4)](https://jquery.com/): jQuery library is imported for simplifying AJAX calls and DOM manipulation.
-- [Bootstrap](https://getbootstrap.com/ (5)): Bootstrap framework is utilized for designing responsive and mobile-first websites.
+- [Bootstrap (5)](https://getbootstrap.com/): Bootstrap framework is utilized for designing responsive and mobile-first websites.

 ## 3. How to use it